Australian Old Time Radio

 Rosemary has found some more items to share with you.

 I certainly learnt something new.
-I didn't realise that the Golden Fleece Certificate was roughly A4 in size.
+I didn't realise that the Dragons Tooth Certificate is approximately A5 and the Golden Fleece Certificate is roughly A4 in size.